and-rewsmith/iotedge/doc/test-dashboard.md

 Option B seems like the better choice it allows us to store historical information while not relying on third non-native plugins.

 ## Hosting
 For persistence we can host a SQL Server instance on azure.
-We can then docker compose two containers, Grafana and our scheduled dotnet service, which we can host on Azure App Service.
+We can then docker compose two containers, Grafana and our scheduled dotnet service, which we can host on Azure App Service without even having to manage VMs.
 This is desirable because we won't have the overhead of managing deployments.

 ## Architecture Diagram
 ![Backend Architecture](./images/BackendArchResize.jpg "Backend Architecture")